Xiaojun-Michael/Tell-Stories-with-Data/final_project_pt3_Xiaojun.md

 ## Final Project Part III

+### Changes Made since the completion of Part II

 ### Final Data Story Link

-final data stroy link: [short hand final data story link](https://carnegiemellon.shorthandstories.com/before---after-blm---what-happened---what-to-do/index.html)
+final data stroy link: [Final data story link - shorthand platform](https://carnegiemellon.shorthandstories.com/before---after-blm---what-happened---what-to-do/index.html)

+All the references for the final data story is listed in the reference part at the end of data stroy.

 ### User Research Protocol